fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 Failing to validate uniqueness can lead to various data quality issues:

-1. Duplicates can skew analytics, leading to incorrect conclusions and flawed decision-making.
+* Duplicates can skew analytics, leading to incorrect conclusions and flawed decision-making.
 For example, duplicate transactions could overstate revenue.
-2. Non-unique identifiers, like customer IDs, can cause data corruption when merging or joining datasets.
-This could result in lost data or mismatched records.
+* Non-unique identifiers can cause data corruption when merging or joining datasets, resulting in lost data or mismatched records.
-3. Redundant data wastes storage space and complicates data management.
+* Redundant data wastes storage space and complicates data management.
 It also slows query performance by unnecessarily increasing table size.
-4. Inconsistencies from uniqueness violations erode trust in the data.
-Analysts and executives may doubt reports and hesitate to act on the insights.
+* Inconsistencies from uniqueness violations erode trust in the data.
+Analysts and executives may doubt data-derived recommendations and hesitate to act on the insights.

-Great Expectations (GX) provides a suite of Expectations for validating data uniqueness.
-By codifying uniqueness rules and continuously validating data against them, data engineers can catch issues early and ensure a reliable, trustworthy dataset for downstream consumption.
-The rest of this guide will show you how to leverage GX to implement robust uniqueness checks in your data pipelines.
+Great Expectations (GX) provides a collection of Expectations to validate data uniqueness.
+By codifying uniqueness rules and continuously validating data against them, organizations can catch issues early and ensure high quality data for downstream consumption.
+This article will discuss how to leverage GX to implement uniqueness checks as part of your data validation.

 ## Prerequisite knowledge

 This article assumes basic familiarity with GX components and workflows.
-If you're new to GX, start with the [GX Overview](https://docs.greatexpectations.io/docs/cloud/overview/gx_cloud_overview/) to familiarize yourself with key concepts and setup procedures.
+If you're new to GX, start with the [GX Cloud](/cloud/overview/gx_cloud_overview.md) and [GX Core](/core/introduction/introduction.mdx) overviews to familiarize yourself with key concepts and setup procedures.

 ## Data preview

-The examples in this guide use a sample customer dataset, available as a [CSV file on GitHub](https://raw.githubusercontent.com/great-expectations/great_expectations/develop/tests/test_sets/learn_data_quality_use_cases/uniqueness_customers.csv).
+The examples in this article use a sample customer dataset.
+The data is available from a public Postgres database, as shown in the examples, or can also be accessed in [CSV format](https://raw.githubusercontent.com/great-expectations/great_expectations/develop/tests/test_sets/learn_data_quality_use_cases/uniqueness_customers.csv).

 | customer_id | first_name | last_name | email_address         | phone_number | country | government_id |
 |-------------|------------|-----------|------------------------|--------------|---------|---------------|